-For my fellow trekkies, the word “empath” has a special meaning.
-Gem, in the 1968 episode “The Empath,” was able to take other peoples’ emotions and pain into her own body and heal it for them.
-Gem is magical and does not speak, but she has excellent eyelashes and a sparkly gown.
+For my fellow trekkies, the word empath has a special meaning.
+Gem, in the 1968 Star Trek episode “The Empath,” was able to take other peoples’ emotions and pain into her own body and heal it for them.
+Gem is magical and does not speak, but she has excellent eyelashes and a sparkling gown.
 When I do my empathic work, I usually wear sparkling gowns, but I have a hard time with the eyelashes.
-Kidding!

 I once thought that my empathic skills were mystical, because if you can read and understand emotions, you can look exactly like a psychic.
 You can see the stuff people think they’re hiding, and you can become very skilled at working with people and getting down to the brass tacks of who they are.
 Through empathy, you can get to know people very deeply in a seemingly magical length of time.